-Prior to the commencement of works, a method statement covering removal of the existing glazing; the repair, upgrading and adaptation of the existing frames, ironmongery and associated fabric; the fitting of the new glazing; the making good of the windows including the redecoration and preservation of the timber shall be submitted to and approved in writing by the local planning authority.
+No works shall be carried out in any of the relevant dwellings until a method statement covering removal of the existing glazing; the repair, upgrading and adaptation of all existing window joinery including the frames, ironmongery and associated fabric; the fitting of the new glazing; the making good of the windows including the redecoration and preservation of the timber shall be submitted to and approved in writing by the local planning authority.
 The relevant part of the works shall not be carried out otherwise than in accordance with the details thus approved.